universome/alis/README.md

 We use the same data format as the original [StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada-pytorch) repo: it is a zip of images.
 It is assumed that all data is located in a single directory, specified in `configs/main.yml`.
 Put your datasets as zip archives into `data/` directory.
+It is recommended to preprocess the dataset with the procedure described in Algorithm 1 since it noticeably affects the results (see Table 3).

 ### Pretrained checkpoints
 We provide checkpoints for the following datasets: